BA (Hons) (NFQ Level 8) OR BSc (Hons) NFQ Level 8)

 You will have the opportunity to study abroad for your third year.
 Language modules are taught in small groups, and literature and culture modules are taught through both lectures and tutorials.

 Assessment is through a combination of continuous assessment and end-of trimester exams.

 |Studying Italian (BSc Social Sciences) as a minor with one of the following:|

 |Sociology||Politics & International Relations|

-Upon completion of your fourth year, you will then be awarded a BA International.
-Places may be limited and preference will be given to those with better results.
+Upon completion of your fourth year, you will then be awarded a BA Arts International.
+Places may be limited and preference will be given to those with higher results.

 Studying Italian opens the door to many careers, including:

 Studying Italian opens the door to graduate studies in UCD or other international universities.
 Our graduate courses include the MA in Modern Languages, MA in Applied Languages, MA in Applied Linguistics and MLitt in Italian.
 We also offer supervision for doctoral research in a range of specialised areas.

 “Although I was already fluent in Italian, I believed that a greater grasp of grammar would benefit me.
 It has also grown and strengthened my language and communication skills in English too.
 Learning a language impacts your understanding of languages in general, making it a transferable skill.
 It has really inspired me and I really understand the close connection between language and culture now.
 My Erasmus year in Sardinia really solidified this and encouraged me to pay close attention to different dialects of Italian spoken in different regions.
 I enjoy studying Italian mostly because of its association with good food and art however my favourite part of learning Italian is studying Italian texts in the original language.”

 UCD School of Languages, Cultures and Linguistics